 The Federal Information Processing Standard (FIPS) is a U.S. government computer security standard used to approve cryptographic modules.

 HIPPA is the Health Insurance Portability and Accountability Act, which sets the standard for protecting sensitive patient data.

-A tag that is scanned and not listed in the asset tracking database.
+An orphan tag is a tag that is scanned but is not listed in the asset tracking database.

 Within an asset hierarchy, asset can be arranged in a Parent/Child relationship.
 Such as: City, Campus, Buildings, Floor, Room, Asset.
 The Parent/Child hierarchy of assets can have any depth and is not limited to specific asset-types.